JoshuaHess12/hdi-prep/README.md

 *Note: lists are indicated in YAML files by the '-' character.
 HDIprep will run the steps listed sequentially*

 #### Input Parameters:
-Options for import data and processing are listed below.
+Options for importing data and processing are listed below.
 Detailed descriptions of each function can be found within source code.
 | YAML Step | Options |
 | --- | --- |
 | 1.
 ImportOptions |